First trucks carrying aid enter Gaza but besieged enclave desperately needs more – KION546

 From Ramallah, in occupied West Bank, head of the Palestinian National Initiative Mustafa Barghouti said Gaza needs “7,000 trucks of immediate aid,” adding, “20 trucks will not really change much.”

-Israeli Defense Forces (IDF) spokesperson Rear Admiral Daniel Hagari confirmed that none of the trucks were carrying fuel.
+As the situation deteriorates, Israel appears to be readying a massive ground force and military material at the Gaza border.

-The arrival of aid comes as world leaders gathered in Cairo, Egypt, for the Cairo Peace Summit on Saturday.
+In Egypt’s capital, world leaders gathered for for the Cairo Peace Summit on Saturday, initiated by the country’s President Abdel-Fattah El-Sisi in a bid to de-escalate the situation in Gaza and protect civilians in the enclave.
+While representatives from 34 countries, including the Middle East, Africa and Europe, and the UN were in attendance, Israel was absent from the summit.

-Egyptian President Abdel-Fattah El-Sisi initiated the peace summit on Gaza in a bid to de-escalate the situation and protect civilians in the enclave.
-Representatives from 34 countries, including the Middle East, Africa and Europe, and the UN are in attendance, according to organizers.
+Sisi called for efforts to focus on brokering a truce and ceasefire between Israel and Hamas.
+He also called for the resumption of negotiations for a “two-state solution and the establishment of an independent Palestinian state that lives side by side with Israel on the basis of international legitimacy.”

-After aid is delivered to Gaza, efforts should be focused on brokering a truce and ceasefire between Israel and Hamas, Sisi said.
+But one political scientist played down hopes of a breakthrough.
+Dalia Dassa Kaye, a senior fellow from the UCLA Burkle Center for International Relations, told CNN: “I doubt we are going to see very immediate concrete results,” adding “it is clear the Egyptians and others in the region feel a need to show some kind of diplomatic horizon.”

-Then, negotiations should resume for a peace process leading to a “two-state solution and the establishment of an independent Palestinian state that lives side by side with Israel on the basis of international legitimacy,” Sisi added.
+In a post on social media, Israel’s Ministry of Foreign Affairs acknowledged the summit, saying it was “unfortunate” that some of those attending it “had difficulty condemning terrorism or acknowledging the danger.”

 Two hostages released

 On Friday, two American hostages were released from Gaza, the first since Hamas’ October 7 attacks – but their freedom also deepened questions about the fate of other hostages should Israeli troops go into the enclave.
-The IDF said Saturday that it believes 210 people are being held hostage in Gaza.
+The Israel Defense Forces (IDF) said Saturday that it believes 210 people are being held hostage in Gaza.

-For their family, the release marked the end of a nightmare that began on October 7 when Hamas members carried out the worst massacre of Jews since the Holocaust, killing more than 1,400 people and abducting scores back to Gaza.
+For their family, the release marked the end of a nightmare that began on October 7 when Hamas members killed more than 1,400 people in Israel and abducting scores back to Gaza.

-So far at least 4,127 people have been killed in Israel’s retaliatory strikes on Gaza, according to the Hamas-controlled Palestinian Ministry of Health in Gaza, including hundreds of women and children – even as Israel claims it is only targeting Hamas locations.
+So far at least 4,385 people have been killed in Israel’s retaliatory strikes on Gaza, according to the Palestinian Ministry of Health there, including hundreds of women and children – even as Israel claims it is only targeting Hamas locations.

 “We are ready to start this incredible journey of healing and trauma relief for her,” said Ben Raanan, Natalie’s brother.